 Also, multi T1 (N x T1) integrated T1s were not commonplace.
 You can now receive 3, 4.5, 6 Mbps, and more with an integrated T1, and prices can be much less than purchasing separate circuits.
 Partly because an integrated circuit only requires one, not two, pieces of equipment, but also because the people who price circuits feel that there is an upside to selling a voice service because of the potential usage and are more aggressive with pricing.

 If you only require an Internet T1, consider an integrated circuit:

 Defying all logic, it is often cheaper to purchase an integrated T1 with a minimum number of phone lines than a standard Internet T1.
 You don’t need to use the voice service.
 Again, this is due to the upside of voice service, related to potential long-distance and local usage rates.

-So now that you know all three kinds of telecom cost reduction strategies, we hope you know what your next course of action should be.
+So now that you know all three kinds of telecom cost reduction strategies, we hope you know what your next course of action should be and how to get cheap telecom internet provider.
 Most times, the ‘no technology overhaul’ telecom cost reduction technique works.
 However, at times competitive and disruptive techniques are required.
 So figure out what you need.